Mitsubishi RVR: First generation (N10/N20; 1991)

-The RVR was essentially a second generation Mitsubishi Chariot (marketed in some markets as the Space Wagon) with a shortened chassis but sharing the components of the longer variant.
+The RVR was essentially a second generation Mitsubishi Chariot (marketed in some markets as the Space Wagon) with its chassis shortened by 20 cm, sharing most components with the longer variant.
 Its tall wagon body style featured two rows of seats, equipped with a single rear door and, in all markets, a single sliding door on the passenger side.
 The Mitsubishi sliding door latched to a "B" pillar, whereas those of the Toyota and Nissan vehicles did not.
 The rear windows did not retract but were forward hinged.
 The rear windows on the longer Chariot did retract into the doors.

 The fuel tank access door was on the right side for all versions sold internationally.
 In the LHD models, which had the sliding door on the right side, an interlock prevented the door from opening too far when the fuel filler door was open.

 The standard installed fixed position rear bench seat arrangement could accommodate three persons and the seatbacks had a 50:50 split: the reclining seat backs could be folded forward, flat upon the seats, and then the seat cushion could be detached at the rear and folded up and forward towards the front seats, leaving a flat floor for large cargo items.
 When the entire bench was removed, the flat floor extended all the way from the back of the front seats to the rear hatchback door.
 The optional sliding bench rear seats could accommodate three people, with the setup allowing rear seat passengers additional leg room by sliding the entire rear seat assembly back.
 Depending on seating arrangements, the rear seats can then produce a large enough interior space by sliding the seats completely forward, then extending the seatbacks completely flat.